- Alan Taylor

 Like a killer cyborg powered by an Energizer battery, the Terminator franchise just keeps going and going.
 Terminator Genisys is the second attempt at a reboot of sorts.
 It overlooks the failed last entry, McG’s Terminator: Salvation, which sought to restart the series with Christian Bale and Sam Worthington starring, but minus star Arnold Schwarzenegger.
 And just as buzz about that 2009 release suggested a planned (but never-to-be) trilogy was in the works, the press around Genisys, along with a last scene promising there’s more story to be told, hint there are further sequels on the way.
 Whether we ever see follow-ups to Genisys depends largely on audiences, if the fans want another film, and if they show up in theaters.
 To ensure box-office success, the filmmakers have once again caged the visceral nature of the series within a PG-13 rating, allowing teenage crowds to attend.
 In exchange, the film overcompensates with plot, and lots of it, throwing assorted Terminator variations at the audience and ushering them along with half-baked time travel logic.

 Screenwriters Laeta Kalogridis and Patrick Lussier borrow J.J.
 Abrams’ Star Trek (2009) reboot approach by hitting rewind and starting over, using the plot device of time travel to facilitate a new storyline (or timeline, rather) out of iconic characters.
 As such, the story relies heavily on James Cameron’s originals, The Terminator (1984) and Terminator 2: Judgment Day (1991), while Jonathan Mostow’s Terminator 3: Rise of the Machines (2002) remains conspicuously unreferenced.
 In fact, they go back even farther than the original 1984 film for some new twists on the material.
 But rather than using slick writing and thoughtful consideration of temporal paradoxes, director Alan Taylor propels his film forward in typical Terminator fashion—with relentless and entertaining action, but nary a brain in its head.
-Genisys proves the franchise has run its course and has few fresh ideas, but can still offer a few thrills.
-Or Schwarzenegger’s cyborg quips, “I’m old, not obsolete.”
+Genisys proves the franchise has run its course and has few fresh ideas, but it can still offer a few thrills.
+Or as Schwarzenegger’s cyborg quips, “I’m old, not obsolete.”

 The story begins with familiar images of a scorched, post-apocalyptic future where humanity fights killer robots.
 The machines of Skynet have been all but destroyed by the scar-faced human resistance leader, John Connor (Jason Clarke).
 In the opening sequence, John leads his troops, among them his right-hand man Kyle Reese (Jai Courtney), to a Skynet facility for the final battle.
 The humans win, but before Skynet dies, it sends a T-800 model Terminator back to kill John’s mother.
 John sends Kyle back to save her.
 Kyle and Sarah are also supposed to produce a child that will grow into the future’s resistance leader, John Connor.
 Temporal paradoxes aside, this is normally where The Terminator begins, except at the last moment Reese sees a brooding soldier (Matthew Smith) begin to glow and grab John.
 At that moment, Kyle is dropped into 1984.
 But it’s hardly the 1984 that audiences will remember from Cameron’s original film.